diku-dk/ap-e2024-pub/week6/README.md

 itself.
 Since jobs are (for now) arbitrary `IO` actions, there is not any true security in SPC.

-This exercise permits you somewhat more freedom than most others.
+This exercise permits you somewhat more freedom than most of the other exercises.
 In particular, you are expected to largely design the message types yourself.

 You must use the abstractions provided by `GenServer`, as discussed in the course notes.
 However, for some functionality, you will need to